amazon-science/hyperbolic-embeddings/README.md

---cuda : Boolean that indicates if cuda should be used --do_valid : Boolean that indicates if model should use validation --do_test : Boolean that indicates if model should be tested to log metrics --data_path : Folder that contains train, test and validation data --model : Use 2-dimensions or one dimension for the model -n : Number of negative samples per positive sample
+--cuda : Boolean that indicates if cuda should be used --do_valid : Boolean that indicates if model should use validation --do_test : Boolean that indicates if model should be tested to log metrics --data_path : Folder that contains train, test and validation --model : Use 2-dimensions or one dimension for the model -n : Number of negative samples per positive sample
 -b : Batch size for training